MadKudu/developers/source/index.html.md

 # Models API
 Our Models API takes the model ID, and either returns the configuration value or make changes to the model configuration.
 It is a good method to manage MadKudu's different prediction models in a way that would help sales and marketing teams increase conversions.

-### Model Lookup
+## Model Lookup
-You can obtain a list of available models that have already been set up on the platform.
+You can obtain a list of available models that have already been set up on the platform, and its configuration.
 To use the Models API, simply input the right request.

 ```shell
 Key in your MadKudu API key under Authorization: